 Teachers can use ExploreLearning Gizmos as a demo projected in front of the class, but Gizmos are best used when placed right in the hands of the students.
-After setting up a teacher account, educators go to their teacher home page, where they can create classes, access student login info, assign Gizmos, and view assessment results for each student.
-Teachers can select Gizmos aligned to the Next Generation Science Standards (NGSS) and Common Core State Standards for math.
+After setting up a teacher account, educators go to their teacher homepage, where they can create classes, access student login info, assign Gizmos, and view assessment results for each student.
+Teachers can select Gizmos aligned to the Next Generation Science Standards (NGSS) and Common Core State Standards (CCSS) for math.
 Gizmos are also organized according to popular textbooks and curricula such as FOSS Science.
+The developer has also made efforts to link the Gizmos to International curriculum.

 Gizmos embody the three-dimensional learning called for by the NGSS.
 Kids are engaged in science and engineering practices such as collecting and analyzing data while they also learn content.
-Woven throughout the Gizmos are cross-cutting concepts such as cause and effect and systems and scale.
+Woven throughout the Gizmos are crosscutting concepts such as cause and effect and systems and scale.
 Simulations bundled with a few assessment questions help kids practice for the tech-enhanced items now appearing on many standardized science tests.
+While many of the Gizmos are simulations, some provide an online alternative to physical manipulatives (such as integer tiles, number lines, base 10 blocks, and more), providing great alternatives when physical objects aren't readily available.
+These high-quality simulations -- with their solid foundation in pedagogy and supporting materials -- are truly worth a free account to see if a paid upgrade is right for your classroom.

 Key Standards Supported